On zero-divisors of semimodules and semialgebras

 \begin{definition}

 We define an $S$-semimodule $M$ to have very few zero-divisors, if $Z_S(M)$ is a finite union of prime ideals in $\Ass_S(M)$. \end{definition}

-In order to give some suitable examples for semimodules having very few zero-divisors, we prove the following theorem that is a semiring version of a theorem in commutative algebra due to Herstein (1923-1988):
+In order to give some suitable examples for semimodules having very few zero-divisors, we prove the following theorem that is a semiring version of a theorem in commutative algebra due to I. N. Herstein (1923-1988):

 \begin{theorem}